 Once you’ve decided on which fish are best for you, you need to think about the environment they will breed in.

-It’s not just about purchasing a fish tank, it’s about an environment that the fish can live in, but can also grow comfortably.
+It’s not just about purchasing a fish tank.
+It is about an environment that the fish can live and can also grow comfortably.

-It’s recommended that you have to separate breeding tanks.
+It’s recommended that you have two separate breeding tanks.
 It certainly depends on the size of the brood you plan on breeding, but to begin with, two will suffice.

-The culturing process can be quite complex, but in addition to this, a lot of fish begin their lives in this larval state, and so, you may have to set up a rearing system where many breeding tanks are connected to the primary fish tank.
+The culturing process can be quite complex.
+In addition to this, a lot of fish begin their lives in this larval state.
+You may have to set up a rearing system where many breeding tanks are connected to the primary fish tank.

 This is why you need to pick fish that are easy to breed at the very beginning, so you don’t have to panic about the larval phase.